-B. Three semester hours from the foregoing category A and three semester hours from any of the following courses in this category which provide individuals contact with more specific topics of study in the humanities.
-However, like courses in category A, these are broader rather than narrow in scope.
+B. Three semester hours from the foregoing category A and three semester hours 'from any of the following courses in this category that provide individuals contact with more specific topics of study in the humanities.
+How-ever, like courses in category A, these are broad rather than narrow in scope.